🤝 Communication and Collaboration - AZ-400 Practice Questions

 • Can you compare at least two Collaboration implementation paths and justify which one best fits the scenario?

-• Can you map the chosen answer back to Develop an SRE Strategy (5-10%) outcomes for AZ-400?
+• Can you map the chosen answer back to Design and Implement Processes and Communications (10-15%) outcomes for AZ-400?

 • Can you explain security and access boundaries for Collaboration without relying on default-open assumptions?